 Sex education is not as it is considered by some people a disaster, insurance is aimed at helping children grow safely into adulthood without getting into trouble.

-This being the prevention of illegitimate pregnancies, a version of the transmission of several diseases, and curtailing sexual misconduct, neither is the forbidden areas, sex education should aim at providing youths with programmes.
+This being the prevention of illegitimate pregnancies, a version of the transmission of several diseases, and curtailing sexual misconduct, neither is the forbidden areas, sex education should aim at providing youths with programs.

-The programmes that would help them to build skills for the acquisition of behavior for proper sex conduct, satisfy their curiosity on sexuality, and provide adequate and appropriate information (such as the risks, disadvantages, and consequences of early sex involvement on an issue relating to sex).
+The programs would help them to build skills for the acquisition of behavior for proper sex conduct, satisfy their curiosity on sexuality, and provide adequate and appropriate information (such as the risks, disadvantages, and consequences of early sex involvement on an issue relating to sex).

 These provide indicators of the dire necessity for some standard form of education on sex in the formal school system.

-Roger (1985) behaves that physical adolescence has some distinct periods pubescences ( pre-adolescence) is the two years before puberty and the physical changes taking place during that period.
+Roger (1985) states that physical adolescence has some distinct periods pubescences ( pre-adolescence) are the two years before puberty and the physical changes taking place during that period.

 This peak of pubescence is marked by certain indicators of sexual maturity in girls by the menarche or the first menses.
 Barnett (1993) reveals that evidence has in that the risks of mortality and mobility from unsafe abortion are especially higher for a female adolescent than for other women of all ages.